 According to a Christian legend, Mary was believed to be appreciating the flower’s sweet scent when Jesus was conceived.
 Other legends believe that this flower was a Christian symbol of martyrdom (red roses) and purity (white roses).

-Similar to the Greek myth, Roses were once thornless.
-During the fall of Adam and Eve from the garden of Eden, Roses had no thorns and that its scent now represents the forgone paradise of man.
+Similar to Greek mythology, roses were once thornless.
+During the fall of Adam and Eve from the garden of Eden, roses had no thorns and that its scent now represents the forgone paradise of man.

 What is the Spiritual Influence of a Rose Floret?